 (2) The Company completed the final purchase accounting for this transaction during the first quarter of fiscal 2007, which resulted in an additional \$5.6 million of goodwill.
-The Company also purchased additional outstanding minority shares related to this acquisition during the second quarter of fiscal 2007, which resulted in an additional \$4.4 million of goodwill.
+The Company also purchased additional outstanding minority shares related to this acquisition during the second and third quarters of fiscal 2007, which resulted in an additional \$7.7 million of goodwill.